Kayled/Kayled/README.md

 - 🔭 I’m currently working on JS/React applications
-- 🌱 I’m currently learning React Hooks and Redux
+- 🌱 I’m currently learning C++ and Redux
 - 💬 Ask me about anything!
 - 👑 Fun fact: I was in the US Army.